 Just a few examples

-A (non-exhaustive) list of common plants rabbits can eat: strawberry (leaves, flowers, and fruits), apple tree (branches, leaves, fruits, and flowers), blackberry (leaves, branches, fruits, and flowers), thistle (leaves, stems, and flowers), raspberry (leaves, branches, fruits, and flowers), clover (leaves and flowers), mint (leaves and flowers), dandelion (leaves), pear tree (branches, leaves, fruits, and flowers), thyme (leaves and flowers), violets (leaves, stems, and flowers), plantain (leaves and flowers), willow (branches and leaves), carrot (leaves rather than roots), ground elder (leaves and flowers), sorrel (leaves).
+A (non-exhaustive) list of common plants rabbits can eat: strawberry (leaves, flowers, and fruits), apple tree (branches, leaves, fruits, and flowers), blackberry (leaves, branches, fruits, and flowers), thistle (leaves, stems, and flowers), raspberry (leaves, branches, fruits, and flowers), clover (leaves and flowers), mint (leaves and flowers), dandelion (leaves, flowers, and roots), pear tree (branches, leaves, fruits, and flowers), thyme (leaves and flowers), violets (leaves, stems, and flowers), plantain (leaves and flowers), willow (branches and leaves), carrot (leaves rather than roots), ground elder (leaves and flowers), sorrel (leaves).

 If you want more tips concering enrichment for rabbits or rabbit behaviour, don’t hesitate to contact me.